Proxypro2012/IPO2025/README.md

-# 🧮 Python Smart Calculator
+# 🧮 Python Calculator

-A modern calculator built with Python and `tkinter`, featuring smart input handling, real-time feedback, and a clean Sun Valley–styled interface using `sv_ttk`.
+A modern calculator built with Python and `tkinter` for the Internation Python Olympiad, featuring smart input handling, real-time feedback, and a clean Sun Valley–styled interface using `sv_ttk`.

 ## 💡 Features